BBeese/Interview-Prep/README.md

 - reset: reset current HEAD to a different state (can do --hard or --soft)

 # Object Oriented Programming (OOP)

+Best Practices (going to comb thru this and clean it up) DRY (Don’t Repeat Yourself).
+This is the core concept in Java.
+You should never have two blocks of identical code in two different places.
+Instead, have one method you use for different applications.
+If you expect your Java code to change in the future, encapsulate it by making all variables and methods private at the outset.
+As the code changes, increase access to “protected” as needed, but not too public.
+Single Responsibility.
+Another best practice for OOP concepts in Java is the Single Responsibility Principle.
+Simply put, a class should always have only one functionality.
+That way, it can be called and/or extended on its own when new uses arise for it, without causing coupling between different functionalities.
+Open Closed Design.
+Make all methods and classes Closed for modification but Open for an extension.
+That way, tried and tested code can remain static but can be modified to perform new tasks as needed.
 ##### *DRY: Dont Repeat Yourself!*

 - Super - reference parent class methods/attributes